Davide Aiello

 Davide Aiello is a member of the Parliament of Italy.
 He was elected in 2018 and 2022.

 He had previously served as a member of the Casteldaccia City Council between 2013 and 2017.

+Biography

+He is the great-grandson of Andrea Raia, a communist trade unionist who was killed by the Mafia in Casteldaccia in 1944.

+In 2016, he earned a law degree from the University of Palermo.